Denis Sassou Nguesso

 Sassou Nguesso was an opposition leader for five years before returning to power during the Second Republic of the Congo Civil War, in which his rebel forces ousted President Pascal Lissouba.
 Following a transitional period, he won the 2002 presidential election, which involved low opposition participation.
 He was re-elected in the 2009 presidential election.
+That same year his daughter and her husband Omar Bongo died.

-The introduction of a new constitution, passed by referendum in 2015 amidst calls for boycott then a dismissal of results by opposition leaders, enabled Sassou Nguesso to stand for another term.
-He was re-elected in the 2016 presidential election with a majority in the first round.
+Sassou Nguesso passed a new constitution via referendum in 2015 amidst calls for boycott then a dismissal of results by opposition leaders.
+The new constitution enabled him to stand for another term.
+Sassou Nguesso was re-elected in the 2016 and 2021 presidential elections with a majority in the first round.

 Early life

-A member of the Mbochi tribe, Sassou Nguesso was born in Edou in the Oyo district in northern Congo in 1943.
+A member of the Mbochi ethnic group, Sassou Nguesso was born in Edou in the Oyo district in northern Congo, on 23 November 1943.
 His parents are Julien Nguesso and Émilienne Mouebara.
 Nguesso was the youngest child in the family.
 His father was a notable hunter chief in Edou.
 He received primary education in Fort Rousset, now Owando.
 He studied in Dolisie Normal College between 1956 and 1960.